SF-2414

 Plain Language

-Employers must maintain a current inventory of all automated decision systems they use.
-This is a recordkeeping obligation designed to support compliance with the notice requirements — the list must be kept up to date as systems are deployed or retired.
-There is no explicit requirement to publish the list or submit it to a regulator, but it must exist and be current.
+Employers must maintain a current inventory of all automated decision systems in use.
+This is a recordkeeping obligation designed to support compliance with the notice requirements.
+It does not require public disclosure or submission to regulators — it is an internal record that must be kept updated as systems are added or retired.

 Statutory Text